Angular-resolved nonlinear optical response as a probe of Lorentz violation in noncentrosymmetric materials

-Given that the system is one-dimensional, with both the electronic dispersion and the light--matter coupling confined to the chain direction $\hat{x}$, the only nonvanishing component of the nonlinear conductivity tensor is the longitudinal one, $\sigma^{(2)}_{xxx}$.
-Thus, this is the component evaluated in this work and shown in Figure \ref{fig:panel}.
+The component of the nonlinear conductivity tensor we are interested in is $\sigma^{(2)}_{xxx}$, since the system is one dimensional and we only consider a polarization of the light parallel to chain.

-Because the LV perturbation (LVP) is odd in $k$ and enters the inter-sublattice hopping channel through $\tau_y$, it reshapes the complex phase of the Bloch spinors and therefore the phase $\phi_{mn}(k)$ of the interband dipole matrix elements.
-This induces a $k$-odd contribution to the shift vector $R^{a}_{mn}(k)$ and, consequently, an $E_x$-odd component of the shift conductivity.
-The LV coupling depends on the cross product $\mathbf v\times\mathbf E$ between the fixed background vector $\mathbf v$ and an externally applied static electric field $\mathbf E$.
-Upon rotating $\textbf{E}$ by an angle $\theta$, only its longitudinal projection $E_x(\theta)=E_0\cos\theta$ contributes to $H_{\mathrm{LV}}$, so that reversing the field orientation, $\theta\to\theta+\pi$, flips the sign of the LV contribution while leaving the even background unchanged.
-As a result, the conductivity does not need to satisfy $\sigma^{(2)}(\omega,\theta)=\sigma^{(2)}(\omega,\theta+\pi)$, and the resulting $\pi$-odd provides the primary experimental signature of the LV background.
+Because the LVP is odd in $k$ and enters the inter-sublattice hopping sector through $\tau_y$, it reshapes the complex phase of the Bloch spinors and therefore the phase of the interband dipole matrix elements.
+This generates a $k$-odd contribution to the shift vector $R^a_{mn}(k)$ and, consequently, a field-odd contribution to the shift conductivity.
+The angular dependence is governed by the factor $(\mathbf v\times\mathbf E)_x$ together with the associated spin contribution, both of which vary continuously with the field orientation $\theta$.
+As a result, the LVP introduces a new angular component in $\sigma^{(2)}(\omega,\theta)$, leading to a $\pi$-periodic modulation that is absent in the purely static-field case, where the response remains weakly $2\pi$ periodic.
+This change in periodicity constitutes the primary signature of the LV background in the nonlinear optical response.
 Details of the gauge fixing, numerical stabilization, and implementation are given in Supplementary Material S2.

-\textit{Results ---} To analyze the directional response induced by the LV background, we evaluate the shift conductivity as a function of the incidence angle $\theta$ of the applied static electric field, as shown in Fig. \ref{fig:panel}.
-The calculations use a one-dimensional $k$ mesh with $N_k=5001$, a Gaussian broadening $\eta=0.015 \mathrm{eV}$, a static background field $E_x = 10^{5}\,\mathrm{V\,m^{-1}}$ ($=1\,\mathrm{kV\,cm^{-1}}$), well within experimentally accessible bias field strengths \cite{wang_giant_2024, hiraoka_terahertz_2025, leisgang_giant_2020, klein_electric-field_2017, wang_electrically_2022}.
-Lastly, the coupling parameter of the LVP was chosen as $\xi=10^{-24}\ \mathrm{C\,m}$.
-In the absence of the LVP the conductivity does not depend on $\theta$, Thus there is no preferred direction.
-Reversing the field orientation produces identical photocurrents, and the response is determined solely by the intrinsic inversion asymmetry of the RM lattice.
-The unperturbed bands are exactly spin degenerate, which is handled numerically by introducing a tiny Zeeman splitting that stabilizes the gauge, as discussed in Supplementary Material S2.
-The results for the raw shift conductivity are shown in Figure \ref{fig:linear}.

-Once the LV contribution $H_{\mathrm{LV}}(k)$ is included, the odd dependence on momentum makes the response sensitive to the sign of the longitudinal component of the applied static electric field.
-Since the shift current is governed by the momentum-resolved interband phase, even a small imbalance in $\phi(k)$ between positive and negative crystal momenta produces a measurable contrast between opposite field orientations.
-We quantify this effect through the difference